 - Heat a small amount of olive oil in a pan over a low-medium heat.
 Add heaped tablespoons of batter to the pan and roughly shape each one into a fritter.
 No need to be precise, as long as they're of even thickness to ensure even cooking

 - Fry over a low-medium heat for about 3 minutes, or until you have light golden bottoms.
 Flip the fritters over and fry the other side for 2-3 minutes until the bottoms are again a light golden colour.
-If you have a lidded pan you can place the lid on during frying
+Top tip: If you have a lidded pan you can place the lid on during frying as it helps to cook the fritters evenly

 - Repeat with any remaining batter.
 Serve as a snack with a dollop of thick Greek yoghurt or as a main meal with a side of couscous, rice, chips or mashed potato.
 They are equally good cold and will therefore also work well in lunch boxes